Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Introduction

 The papers cited in the preceding paragraph all relate to constant coefficient regression or VAR models rather than the TVP state space models which are the focus of this paper.
 We develop Bayesian methods for inference and forecasting in TVP regressions and TVP-VARs which both shrink and sparsify.
 The shrinkage step can be done using any of the hierarchical shrinkage priors that have been used with TVP regressions.
 In this paper, we use the Dirichlet-Laplace prior \citep[see][]{bhattacharya2015dirichlet}, a fully hierarchical variant of the stochastic search variable selection prior \citep[see][]{george1993variable, ishwaran2005spike, george2008bayesian}, the Horseshoe \citep[see][]{carvalho2010horseshoe}, the Bayesian Lasso of \cite{park2008bayesian} and the Normal-Gamma prior of \cite{griffin2010inference}.
 The sparsity step is done using the SAVS method of \cite{bhattacharya2018signal}.

 Another extension we make in this paper relative to the shrink-then-sparsify methods of \cite{hahncarvalho2015dss} and \cite{bhattacharya2018signal} is that we allow for uncertainty in the sparsified estimates.
 That is, \cite{hahncarvalho2015dss} and \cite{bhattacharya2018signal} take the posterior mean from the shrinkage step and use only this in the sparsification step.
 We sparsify every MCMC draw in the shrinkage step, thus allowing for parameter uncertainty.
+This feature is crucial if interest centers on computing non-linear functions of the parameters (such as higher order predictive distributions) and allows for uncertainty quantification with respect to the chosen model.
 Our methods are illustrated with simulated and real data and we find them to improve estimation accuracy and forecast performance.

 The remainder of this paper is organized as follows: Section \ref{sec:regress} discusses various global-local shrinkage priors in the context of the regression model with constant coefficients.
 It describes how the sparsification strategy of \cite{bhattacharya2018signal} works in the regression model.
 Section \ref{ss_tvp} extends these methods to TVP regressions and TVP-VARs.
 Section \ref{artdat} investigates the performance of our methods relative to non-sparsified alternatives using simulated data from a range of sparse and dense TVP regressions.
 Section \ref{forecast} carries out a forecasting exercise using TVP-VARs.
 A comparison of forecasts which are both shrunk and sparsified to those which are only shrunk shows the benefits of doing both.
 Section \ref{concl} concludes the paper and a technical appendix provides further details on the specific prior setup and the posterior simulation algorithms.